The 14 best stops on Iceland’s Golden Circle

 A view from Hallgrímskirkja

-2) Þingvellir National Park
+Stop 2) Þingvellir National Park

 Most tourists opt to drive the Golden Circle clockwise, in which case you’ll arrive at Þingvellir (Thingvellir) National Park first.
 Only 45 minutes drive from Reykjavík, this UNESCO World Heritage Site is home to lava fields, icy lakes and multiple volcanoes which surround the park.
 Thingvellir National Park is famous for being the site of the first European parliament, which was established by the first settlers in Iceland in 930 AD.
 Known as Alþingi (Iceland’s parliament), the assembly was created to help ease disputes and create a fairer society and it was moved to Reykjavík in 1844.

 Thingvellir National Park is also the only place in the world where you can see the North American and Eurasian tectonic plates above ground.
 You can hike through the rift between the plates, or even SCUBA dive between the European and North American tectonic plates.
-The site is known as Silfra Fissure and it offers adventure-seekers a once in a lifetime opportunity.
+The site is known as Silfra Fissure and it offers adventure-seekers a once-in-a-lifetime opportunity.
 With clear waters giving you 100 metre (328 ft) visibility (said to have the best underwater visibility in the world) and a water temperature of a pretty chilly 2°C (35°F), this is an activity you’ll want to add to your Iceland bucket list.
 Don’t worry if you’re not PADI certified – you can also join a Snorkel Tour of Silfra Fissure with free underwater photos!

 One of the best things to do in Thingvellir National Park is hike its many trails.
 Highlights to stop at include Þingvallavatn, Iceland’s largest natural lake, and the small but mighty Öxarárfoss Waterfall, which sends 13 metre (44 ft) tall cascade over the cliffs of the Almannagja Gorge.
 This gorge also happens to be a popular spot with hikers and is a filming location for several scenes in Game of Thrones.
-There are also numerous viewpoints, with the panormaic Hrafnagjá Observation Deck not to be missed.
+There are also numerous viewpoints, with the panoramic Hrafnagjá Observation Deck not to be missed.

 Learn more about driving to Þingvellir National Park in our Golden Circle Self-drive Road Trip Itinerary